 - Lastly, make the eggs (any style) so they are fresh and warm.

 Note: I used poached eggs in my bowls, but you can do scrambled eggs, hard boiled eggs, or sunny side up eggs.
-If you choose to make hard boiled eggs, I would start making them right after putting the sweet potatoes in the oven.
+If you choose to make hard boiled eggs, start making them right after putting the sweet potatoes in the oven.

 You can even omit the eggs for a completely plant-based breakfast.